US Vice President visits DMZ amid high tensions with North Korea

 Show of force

-At a major military parade to mark the "Day of the Sun" Saturday, Pyongyang showed off a bevy of new missiles and launchers.
+At a major military parade to mark the "Day of the Sun" Saturday, Pyongyang showed off a bevy of new missiles and launchers

 Pyongyang showed off two new intercontinental ballistic missile-sized canisters as well as displaying its submarine-launched ballistic missile and a land-based version of the same for the first time, according to analysts.

-The regime followed that -- according to US and South Korean officials -- with an attempted missile test Sunday from the eastern port of Sinpo.
+The regime followed that -- according to US and South Korean officials

+-- with an attempted missile test Sunday from the eastern port of Sinpo.
 That was the site of a ballistic missile test earlier this month in which the projectile fell into the Sea of Japan, also known as the East Sea.

 If Sunday's missile launch leads to a nuclear test or an ICBM launch, there would be "a powerful punishing measure that North Korean authority can't endure," South Korean officials said.